Chapter 1:

 “Well, I’ve been having them too; ever since that night.”

-“Then how…” The waitress called Nicolaus over to the counter before Amala could finish her question, leaving a knot of distress curdling in her stomach.
+“Then how…” The waitress called Nicolaus over to the counter before Amala could finish her question, twisting her stomach into a restless knot.
 Returning to the table after a few minutes, Nicolaus brought a cup of coffee, a sandwich, and a glass of soda along.

 “I guessed you haven’t eaten today, right?”